BibhaCoder/AAPIS-Audit-Log/README.md

 ## 🔬 Statistical Validation (Monte Carlo Analysis)

-​The AAPIS™ strategy model successfully outperformed 99.9% of 1,000 random-timed simulations (p-value = 0.001) over a 32-year backtest (1994–2026).
+​The AAPIS™ strategy model successfully outperformed 99.9% of 1,000 runs of random-timed simulations (p-value = 0.001) over a 32-year backtest (1994–2026).
 This confirms that our proprietary AAPIS™ model captures non-random market alpha with high statistical confidence.

 ---
 👉 **[View the Audit Log](audit_log.csv)**